WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### What did you achieve?

-* Report on the das project.
+* Report on the das project
 * Comparing the das datasets + report

 #### What did you struggle with?